Copyright©Emerson Worldwide All rights reserved.

 The blue lights

-are believed to be contractors and restrictors.They have reportedly helped
+are believed to be contractors and restrictors.They have reportedly help

-with inflammation, burns, headaches, fever, etc., as well as provided
+with inflammation, acne, burns, headaches, fever, etc., as well as provide

 are many other colors that are used in color therapy, however, we feel